olmax99/treesnqsweb/README.md

 - User authentication with google [https://medium.com/trabe/oauth-authentication-in-django-with-social-auth-c67a002479c1](https://medium.com/trabe/oauth-authentication-in-django-with-social-auth-c67a002479c1)

-- Deploy a Lambda function that creates thumbnails from uploaded user profile pictures.
-(OR simply remove the upload functionality in the early version!!!)

 - Use EBS volume for PersistentVolumes, otherwise data will be lost if the cluster is being shut down

-- Implement Asynchronous Tasks: Replace Meinheld with Uvicorn for and install Channels [https://github.com/tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker), [https://www.uvicorn.org/](https://www.uvicorn.org/), [https://channels.readthedocs.io/en/latest/index.html](https://channels.readthedocs.io/en/latest/index.html)
+- DO NOT Implement asynchronous Tasks with Uvicorn and Channels [https://channels.readthedocs.io/en/latest/index.html](https://channels.readthedocs.io/en/latest/index.html), Channels still recommends Celery to use in Production.

 ## General Instructions